phamcongthuy/challenge/index.markdown

 <h2 class="fancy"><span><strong>We believe in the power of angelenos.</strong></span></h2>

+LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.
+With the support of 30,000 Angelenos, we’ve outlined an aspirational vision centered on five goals and 60+ metrics tracked over time to evaluate how Los Angeles is faring.
+We've supported 42 great projects to shape a better LA via the My LA2050 Grants Challenge.

-The My LA2050 Activation Challenge is an open call for ideas that will activate 100,000 Angelenos to make LA the best place to learn, create, play, connect, and live.<br /><br />A total of $1,000,000 will be awarded to five organizations to implement their ideas to engage Angelenos.
+<strong>The My LA2050 Activation Challenge is an open call for ideas that will activate 100,000 Angelenos to make LA the best place to learn, create, play, connect, and live.<br /><br />A total of $1,000,000</strong> will be awarded to five organizations to implement their ideas engaging Angelenos.
 Each organization will receive a total of $200,000 (over two years) and [partnership from LA2050](/about/#la2050-partnership) in support of their efforts.

-LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.
-With the support of 30,000 Angelenos, we’ve outlined an [aspirational vision](https://la2050.s3-us-west-1.amazonaws.com/reports/1/pdfs/vision_for_a_successful_los_angeles.pdf?1441226432) centered on [five goals](https://la2050.org/goals) and [60+ metrics](https://www.la2050.org/metrics) tracked over time to evaluate how Los Angeles is faring.
-We've supported [](https://www.la2050.org/grantees) [42 great projects](https://www.la2050.org/grantees) to shape a better LA via the My LA2050 Grants Challenge.

-Now, we're asking for your help to turn the LA2050 goals and metrics into action.
+<strong>Now, we're asking for your help to turn the LA2050 goals and metrics into action.</strong>

 Starting March 1, 2018, you can [submit your proposal](/submit/) on this website.